 - Runny or stuffy nose

 Silent migraines can be triggered by the same things that might bring on an attack with a headache.
-The common triggers that migraine sufferers might want to either identify or steer clear of entirely include alcohol, caffeine, aged wines, cheeses, and meats (all contain tyramine, an amino acid), flickering lights, loud noises, stress, sleep deprivation, and changes in the weather.
+The common triggers that migraine sufferers might want to either identify or steer clear of entirely including alcohol, caffeine, aged wines, cheeses, and meats (all contain tyramine, an amino acid), flickering lights, loud noises, stress, sleep deprivation, and changes in the weather.

 Correcting the Root Cause of Migraine